UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 # COMPSCI 732 / SOFTENG 750 Project - Team Careless Crayfish

 ---
+# Deployment url
+latest frontend url(at the time of writing): `http://ec2-54-252-174-153.ap-southeast-2.compute.amazonaws.com:5000` If this is not working, checkout the Q&A section: `3.
+How do I access latest deployed website`
 # **FindMe**

 > A web application designed to simplify the process of organizing social gatherings after work or school.